 - Contributor: Can create and edit prototypes they are on

 - Reviewer: Can be assigned prototypes to review

-We consider the Admin, Manager, and Contributor roles to be "Core" roles since they can modify associated prototypes while the Reviewer role cannot make changes to prototypes.
+The Admin, Manager, and Contributor roles can modify associated prototypes while the Reviewer role cannot make changes to prototypes.

 You can have multiple Admins and Managers managing various teams within your organization.